jamesgopsill/renold-chain-selector-ts/README.md

 ## Docs

 The docs have been produced using [TypeDoc](https://typedoc.org/) and can be accessed [here](https://jamesgopsill.github.io/renold-chain-selector-ts/).
 If you enter the IP address of your machine in your browser window then that will take you to the API documentation.

+## TODO

+- Create the validation function to validate the criteria before sending it to the API.
+- Enable manual chain selection (currently set to automatic selection).